Mahmoud Abbas: Early and personal life

-Mahmoud Abbas was born on 15 November 1935 in Safed, in the Galilee region of Mandatory Palestine (now Israel).
+Mahmoud Rida Abbas was born on 15 November 1935 in Safed, in the Galilee region of Mandatory Palestine (now Israel).
 His family fled to Syria during the 1948 Palestine war.
 Before going to Egypt, Abbas graduated from the University of Damascus, where he studied law.

 Abbas later entered graduate studies at the Patrice Lumumba University in Moscow, where he earned a Candidate of Sciences degree (the Soviet equivalent of a PhD).
-His doctoral dissertation was "The Other Side: The Secret Relationship Between Nazism and Zionism".
+His doctoral dissertation was The Other Side: The Secret Relationship Between Nazism and Zionism.

-He is married to Amina Abbas and they had three sons.
+He is married to Amina Abbas, and together they had three sons.
 The eldest, Mazen Abbas, ran a building company in Doha and died in Qatar of a heart attack in 2002 at the age of 42.
 The kunya of Abu Mazen means "father of Mazen."
 Their second son is Yasser Abbas, a Canadian businessman who was named after former PA leader Yasser Arafat.
 The youngest son is Tareq, a business executive.
 Abbas has eight grandchildren, six of whom are part of the Seeds of Peace initiative bringing them in touch with young Israelis.